lorenghoh/lorenghoh.github.io/cv/cv.md

 ---
 title: Short CV
 subject: Curriculum Vitae
-subtitle: A summarized version of my CV
+subtitle: A non-comprehensive version of my CV
 short_title: How to MyST
+date: 2025-03-27
 license: CC-BY-4.0
 ---

-# Summary

 I am a computational physicist specializing in numerical and statistical methods, applied to high-resolution large-eddy simulation (LES) models of the atmosphere.
 I am particularly interested in implementing and optimizing parallel processing of large, multi-dimensional data, as well as machine learning algorithms such as Gaussian Process (GP) and deep neural networks to better represent the complex dynamics seen in the modelled data.